 Peanut butter is a popular lunchtime snack, it’s tasty and packed with protein that can help us get through the day, and since it’s so high in protein, many people wonder if it’s safe to give their cat.
-The short answer is yes.
-You can give your can peanut butter, but there are several things you should consider before you make it a regular part of their diet.
+The short answer is yes, cats can try a little bit of peanut butter, but there are several things you should consider before you make it a regular part of their diet.
 Keep reading while we look at the health benefits and potential dangers of allowing your cat to eat peanut butter, and we’ll also discuss the best way to feed it to your pet for a healthy snack.

 Is Peanut Butter Bad for My Cat?